Stages of Parkinson’s disease

 If you or a loved one has been diagnosed with Parkinson’s disease, you might probably be wondering what the future holds.
 Parkinson’s is a progressive disease - meaning that it gets worse over time, but how Parkinson’s disease progresses won’t be the same for everyone.
 You won’t experience it the same way as someone else with Parkinson’s.
 So, the outlook varies from one person to another.

 However, it is helpful to think about Parkinson’s disease progression in terms of different stages.
-The most simple way is in three stages.
+The simplest way is in three stages.

 What are the three stages of Parkinson’s disease?